Marketing Cloud, Trailhead...

 Customer-Centric Account Planning and Employee Productivity Software

-Account planning means figuring out how to maximize current accounts.
+Account planning means figuring out how to maximise current accounts.
 The only way to do that is to do what you did in the first place to get the sale: solve a problem for a customer.
 When sales reps put their customers’ needs at the center of account planning, both the salesperson and the customer benefit.
 In most cases, account planning should be done WITH your customer, says Martin.
 Doing account planning together and reviewing the customer’s needs forges a bond of problem-solving and partnership.
-Sitting down with the customer to plan for production needs in the coming year, discuss their plans for growth, and hear their organizational goals are key to building a customer-centric relationship.
+Sitting down with the customer to plan for production needs in the coming year, discuss their plans for growth, and hear their organisational goals are key to building a customer-centric relationship.
 Much of these conversations will consist of the account executive listening to the customer to understand their needs and goals.
 This attention to the customers’ needs creates a relationship where the sales executive is a problem solver and ultimately an advisor rather that someone looking for a quick sale.

 Companies can use employee productivity software to record insights into their accounts in order to offer customers products and solutions when the right time arises.
 Using sales productivity tools for account planning to keep track of current deals and anticipated needs increases sales productivity.